sukhorukovmv/ansible-java/molecule/README.md

 ANSIBLE_VAULT_PASSWORD_FILE=$HOME/.vault.txt molecule converge
 ```

-# Molecule with vagrant libvirt
+# Molecule with vagrant for testing on KVM virtual machines
+Molecule’s default use Docker driver.
+That means if you want to test your role with Ubuntu 20.04 Molecule will instruct the Docker driver to launch a Docker container with Ubuntu 20.04.
+But there are times when you need to test on a "real" operating system.

 ## Installing KVM with libvirt on Ubuntu 20.04
 Run the following command to install KVM and additional virtualization management packages:

 ```